Crawford County, Missouri

 Crawford County is a county located in the east-central portion of the U.S. state of Missouri.
 At the 2020 Census, the population was 23,056.
-Its county seat is Steelville.
 The county was organized in 1829 and is named after U.S. Senator William H. Crawford of Georgia.
+Its county seat, Steelville, was laid out in 1836.

-The section of Sullivan which is located in Crawford County is included in the St. Louis, MO-IL Metropolitan Statistical Area.
+The section of Sullivan which is located in Crawford County is included in the St. Louis, MO-IL metropolitan statistical area.

 In 1990, the mean center of U.S. population was located in southwestern Crawford County.

-Crawford County was established in 1829 and the County Seat of Steelville was laid out in 1836.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 744 sqmi, of which 743 sqmi is land and 1.2 sqmi (0.2%) is water.